STAHR

 Details

 IF-1 is our first custom-designed hybrid rocket engine.
 It will use liquid nitrous oxide and solid paraffin as propellants.
-The engine casing is made of aluminium, to withstand the high combustion chamber pressure, while maintaining a low weight.
+The engine casing is made of CFRP, able to withstand the high combustion chamber pressure, while maintaining a low weight.
 A thermal protection liner will separate the fuel from the CFRP.

-Throughout the development process, first, a subscale version is developed and tested, to be followed by tests of a full-scale version and finally a flight version.
+Throughout the development process, first, a subscale version was developed and tested, to be followed by tests of a full-scale version and finally a flight version.

 STAHR Timeline